-During 2020, no incident of corruption or bribery was recorded or reported while there were no incidents of data privacy breaches.
+During 2021, no incident of corruption or bribery was recorded or reported within the existing grievance mechanisms while there were no incidents of data privacy breaches as reported by the GDPR Data Protection coordinators of each company.
 In addition, there were no fines paid due to settlements for unethical business practices or corruption issues.

-Key Non-Financial Risks
+Management of Non-Financial Risks

-The Holding's companies face a variety of non-financial risks as previously mentioned and has a risk identification process in order to identify those risks and implement mitigation measures wherever possible.
+The Holding's companies face a variety of nonfinancial risks as previously mentioned and has a risk identification process in order to identify those risks and implement mitigation measures wherever possible.
 All industrial activity-related risks such as environmental, health and safety, etc. are exclusively associated with subsidiaries that have industrial operations.